The Sidelying Release (SLR) relaxes and, more importantly, lengthens muscles supporting the pelvis.

 - If there is a history of fast births, the Sidelying Release is probably not necessary.

-- In a labor that is progressing steadily there is no need for a Pelvic Floor Release.
+- In a labor that is progressing steadily there is likely no need.

-- You can ask your care provider if there is any medical reason not to do the Pelvic Floor Release.
+- You can ask your care provider if there is any medical reason not to do the Sidelying Release.

 - Recent hip surgery and the bruising and stitches haven’t healed.